 Salvation - eternal life - is a gift of God.
-He makes it available to us through Jesus Christ.
+He gives to us through Jesus Christ.
 Our part is to accept this gift.
 God doesn't force it on people who don't want it.
-So how do we accept it?
+How do we accept it?
 Through faith.

-Faith is, in simple terms, belief and trust.
-We believe that we need to be rescued, and we believe that Jesus Christ does it for us.
+Faith is belief and trust.
+We believe that we need to be rescued, and we trust that Jesus Christ does it for us.
 We trust our lives and our future to him.

-We accept the fact that we have sinned, that we have become enemies of God.
-We are incapable of changing our sinful hearts, but through faith in Christ, we are changed by God himself from enemies to friends, from aliens to family members.
+We accept the fact that we have sinned.
+We cannot change our sinful hearts, but through faith in Christ, we are changed by God from enemies to friends, from strangers to family members.